Microgreens Farming, Cost and Profit Information

-- Microgreens are quick to grow because they hardly take two or three week’s time to grow and being harvested.
+- Microgreens are quick to grow because they hardly take two or three weeks time to grow and be harvested.

 - Healthy, organic green food can be grown in minimum time with less time and effort.

-- People living in an urban area where farming or gardening is difficult due to space constraints, Microgreens farming is a perfect solution.
+- For people living in an urban area where farming or gardening is difficult due to space constraints, Microgreens farming is a perfect solution.

-- Microgreens can be grown as a kitchen garden in an extremely small balcony or shade house without the need for any extra space or equipments.
+- Microgreens can be grown as a kitchen garden in an extremely small balcony or shade house without the need for any extra space or equipment.

 - Microgreens are not cooked generally they are used before serving.
 Using Microgreens in this way maximizes the nutrient intake content because there is no loss of nutrients.